Business tip: Reflect, Refocus, Revise and Relax

 - What is the unique selling point of your business?
 Are you making the most of it?

-- What are the goals that need to be achieved in 2019 in order to progress towards your long-term vision?
+- What are the goals that need to be achieved this year in order to progress towards your long-term vision?

 - What are the goals for your personal life and do these fit with your business goals?